buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 Additionally, an issue exists in the scenario where nodes in a dual-stack site are addressed from both ULA and GUA prefixes, RFC6724 will see GUA-GUA address pairs chosen over ULA-ULA.
 One goal of ULA addresses was to allow local communications to be independent of the availability of external connectivity and addresses, such that persistent ULAs can be used even when the global prefix made available to a site is withdrawn or changes.

-This document therefore introduces two changes to RFC6724 to support a node implementing elevated or differential preference for known-local ULAs, i.e., ULAs within a common local network, over both IPv4 and IPv6 GUAs.
+This document therefore introduces two changes to RFC6724 to support a node implementing elevated or differential precedence for known-local ULAs, i.e., ULAs within a common local network, over both IPv4 and IPv6 GUAs.

-The first change is an update to the default policy table to elevate the preference for ULAs prefixes such that ULAs, like GUAs, carry a higher precedence than all IPv4 addresses, making IPv6 precedence over IPv4 consistent for both ULAs and GUAs.
+The first change is an update to the default policy table to elevate the precedence for ULAs prefixes such that ULAs, like GUAs, carry a higher precedence than all IPv4 addresses, making IPv6 precedence over IPv4 consistent for both ULAs and GUAs.

 The second change is the introduction of the concept of known-local ULAs.
-RFC6724 includes a method by which nodes MAY provide more fine-grained support for further elevating the preference for specific ULA prefixes, while leaving other general ULA prefixes at the precedence described in the previous paragraph.
+RFC6724 includes a method by which nodes MAY provide more fine-grained support for further elevating the precedence for specific ULA prefixes, while leaving other general ULA prefixes at the precedence described in the previous paragraph.
 This document elevates the requirement for specific ULA prefixes to be inserted into the policy table to be a MUST, but only for observed prefixes that are known to be local, i.e., known-local ULAs.
 Nodes implementing this behavior will see ULA prefixes known to be local to the node's site having precedence over IPv4 addresses and also over IPv6 GUA addresses, such that they can use ULA addresses independently of global prefixes within their site and continue to use GUA-GUA address pairs to talk to destinations external to their site.

 These changes aim to improve the default handling of address selection for common cases, and unmanaged / automatic scenarios rather than those where DHCPv6 is deployed.
 The changes are discussed in more detail in the following sections, with a further section providing a summary of the proposed updates.

-## Preference of 6to4 addresses
+## Precedence of 6to4 addresses

-The anycast prefix for 6to4 relays was formally deprecated by {{RFC7526}} in 2015, and since that time the use of 6to4 addresses has further declined, with very little evidence of its use on the public internet.
+The anycast prefix for 6to4 relays was formally deprecated by {{RFC7526}} in 2015, and since that time the use of 6to4 addresses has further declined, with very little evidence of its use on the public Internet.
 Note that RFC7526 does not deprecate the 6to4 IPv6 prefix 2002::/16, it only deprecates the 6to4 Relay IPv4 prefix.

 This document therefore demotes the precedence of the 6to4 prefix in the policy table to the same precedence as carried by the Teredo prefix defined in [RFC4380].
 Leaving this entry in the default table will cause no problems and will help if any deployments still exist, and ensure 6to4 prefixes are differentiated from general GUAs.